The emptiness

 Invisible infrastructure for collective flourishing

 We are a small nonprofit AI lab.
-We build technology that deepens human connection and helps mission-driven organizations make the AI transition — at the one moment in history when they have a genuine chance to outpace commercial sectors.
+We build technology that deepens human connection and helps the public, nonprofit, and civic sector make the AI transition — now, while the window is still open.

 Some of this work is paid.
 Much of it is offered freely.
 We are not building a brand.
 We are building a beam.